pherms/github-pr-decoration-action/README.md

 Please see the /documentation/analysis/pr-decoration/ on your SonarQube instance on how to setup Sonarsqube to enable PR decoration.
 How to setup an app in Github, you can read on https://docs.github.com/en/developers/apps/creating-a-github-app.

-To run the sonarscanner an decorate your pull requests, paste the code from the sonarqube-pr-decoration.yml file in the action and save it.
+To run the sonarscanner an decorate your pull requests, paste the code from the sonarqube-pr-decoration.yml file in the action, enter the values for sonarProjectKey, sonarProjectName, sonarProjectKey, dotnetBuildArguments and sonarHostName and save it.

 ```yaml
 on: